Latest update: 11.06.2025 | by Lili

 Pie chart: 10 most widely used TLDs in 2021

-Out of these ten, .com, .org and .net are gTLDs, while the rest are ccTLDs tied to a specific country.
+Out of these ten, .com, .org, and .net are gTLDs, while the rest are ccTLDs tied to a specific country.

-Old and trusted gTLDs are popular across the globe, as evidenced by the wide usage of .com, .org and .net.
+Old and trusted gTLDs are popular across the globe, as evidenced by the wide usage of .com, .org, and .net.
 In fact, .com and .net are responsible for 165.2 million domain name registrations across the globe.

-As for ccTLDs, the ones that made the top ten are used in either very populous countries like .in India and .ru Russia, or in countries with a high digitalisation rate like .de Germany or .au Australia.
+As for ccTLDs, the ones that made the top ten are used in either very populous countries like .in India and .ru Russia, or in countries with a high digitalization rate like .de Germany or .au Australia.

 Fan favourite ccTLDs